proycon/analiticcl/README.md

 * **Index mode** - ``analiticcl index`` - Computes and outputs the anagram index, takes no further input
 * **Learn mode** - ``analiticcl learn`` - Learns variants from the input for each item in the lexicon and outputs a weighted variant list.

+In all modes, the performance of the system depends to a large depree on the quality of the lexicons, including the **background lexicon**, the importance of which can not be understated so we dedicate a special section to it later, and the chosen parameters.

 ### Query Mode

 The query mode takes one input item per line and outputs all variants and their scores found for the given input.